 Email: kakallio@utu.fi

-Author Biography: Kari Kallioniemi is a researcher, Adjunct Professor and the leader of Thatcherism, Popular Culture and the 1980s project at Cultural History, University of Turku.
+Author Biography: Kari Kallioniemi is a researcher, Adjunct Professor and the leader of the Thatcherism, Popular Culture and the 1980s project at the Cultural History department, University of Turku.
 His research interests focus on the relationships between different notions of nationality and popular culture.
 His recent book on this subject is Englishness, Pop and Post-War Britain (Intellect, 2016).

 Key Words: Thatcherism, popular music, New Romantics, style-culture, neoliberalism